Troubleshooting A Sales-Drop? Check Your Ux! - 3 minutes read

 If you are experiencing a recent drop in sales, or if your sales figures are not quite where you want them to be, the solution may be obtainable by analysing your website’s UX (User Experience), relating specifically to cart abandonment.

 TestMate has conducted extensive UX testing, and discovered, how a poor UX, not only leads to frustration, but it can also result in lost revenue from users abandoning their cart, before completion of a sale.
 That is because, customers who visit websites that are confusing, give a poor first impression, are slow to load or contain irrelevant or excessive information, amongst many other reasons, will simply exit, abandoning their shopping carts, and move on to the next site that promises a better user experience.
+Your shopping cart UX is a key factor in improving the success of your website.

 Some studies have found the statistics are as high as 80%.
 Meaning that more than three-quarters of shoppers choose to leave a website, without making a purchase.
 With such a large portion of the market, even slight improvements in this critical area can result in dramatic increases in revenue.